speakclouder/speakclouder.github.io/_posts/2023-01-27-AWS-services-for-python-api.md

 ---
 layout: post
-title:  "Bakers Dozen AWS Services for Python API Development"
+title:  "AWS Insight: The Bakers Dozen for Python API Development"
 date:   2023-01-27 11:44:08 +0000
 categories: aws, python, api
 ---

-AWS offers over 200 different services, making it overwhelming for people new to it to know where to start when building something like a serverless Python API.
+AWS offers over 200 different services, making it overwhelming for people new to it to know where to start when building web applications.

-However, understanding these 13 key services can make the process much simpler.
-These services include:
+This series of blog posts describes the *"Bakers Dozen"* (13...) key AWS services that you need to know _well enough_ to build a powerful, scalable and secure web service.

+In this post, we'll be looking at the 13 services that you need to know to build a *serverless Python API in AWS*.

 1. CloudFormation: This service allows you to use templates to provision and manage your AWS infrastructure (IaC).
 The docs for this are great.